Tollerodden: The breakwater harbour Skotta

-In 1750 a wooden pier was built inside Tollerodden.
-This was destroyed many times by storms, so it was early decided to make a solid breakwater of stones.
-This was first started in 1770 but stopped many times and was not finished until 1805.
-The breakwater was again damaged several times and several extensive repairs was done.
-In 1835 it had the shape it has today.
-Now the harbour give wooden boats priority.
+In 1750, a wooden pier was built at Tollerodden.
+This pier was destroyed by storms several times, so it was decided to make a solid stone breakwater.
+This was started in 1770 but stopped many times, and was not finished until 1805.
+The breakwater was again damaged several times and several extensive repairs were done.
+By 1835, it had the shape it has today.
+Wooden boats are given priority in the habour today.

 Shipyard at Tollerodden until 1813

 There were a small shipyard on town side of Tollerodden, just west of where Colin Archer later had his yard.
-The ship ovner Falkenberg, owner of Tollerodden (previously Customs house) from 1794, ran the shipyard and the last ship built, was the three masted bark PRIMA, built to himself in 1813.
+The ship owner Falkenberg, owner of Tollerodden (previously Customs house) from 1794, ran the shipyard and the last ship built, was the three masted bark Prima, built to himself in 1813.

+Archer family

+Tollerodden has become recognised worldwide as the birthplace of the naval architect Colin Archer, whose ancestors come from Scotland.

-The Scottish Archer family to Tollerodden
+Scottish Archer family moves to Tollerodden

 William Archer was a timber and lobster merchant in Scotland.
-He traded with Norway and in 1819 he visited Norway and Larvik and lived there for long periods as agent for the Scotland business.
-The business did not go too well, so he decided to emigrate to Larvik and rather be an exporter there.
-He bought a sailing ship POMONA and with his wife and their eight children, sailed to Larvik in 1824 and founded an export company for timber and lobster.
+He traded with Norway and in 1819 he visited Norway and Larvik and lived there for long periods as agent for the Scottish business.

+Business did not go too well, so he decided to emigrate to Larvik and rather be an exporter there.
+He bought a sailing ship Pomona and with his wife and their eight children, sailed to Larvik in 1824 and founded an export company for timber and lobster.
 In 1826 they bought the Customs/shipowner house which property still included the whole west part of Tollerodden with shoreline from the town side and all around to the southeast.

-The Archer brothers to Australia
+The Archer brothers move to Australia

 William Archer's wife, with maiden surname Walker, had an uncle in Australia and when business did not go too well in Norway too, their sons were sent to the uncle in New South Wales, a bit inland from Sydney, where they started sheep farming.
 Eight of the Archer brothers emigrated, the first in 1834.

 Tolderodden Conservation Park, Eidsvold, Queensland, Australia

 The older Archer brothers, although born in Scotland and some teenagers when emigrated, loved Tollerodden, Larvik and Norway.
 They therefore named several places they acquired of new land in Australia with Norwegian names.
 After some years near Sidney, the brothers started exploiting areas further north to find better farming land.
 One place they stopped at was 700 kilometers further north, and northwest of Brisbane.
-They called the place Eidsvold (spelt the old way with «ld») named after the town where the Norwegian Constitution was formed and signed in 1814.
+They called the place Eidsvold (spelt the old way with "ld") named after the town where the Norwegian Constitution was formed and signed in 1814.
 Their settlement is now known as Eidsvold Homestead.
 They also named an area Tolderodden, now known as Tolderodden Conservation Park.